This post contains amazon affiliate links.

 This homemade vegan potato curry is an easy and quick recipe that can be made with pantry staples.
 No cream, no milk, and only a few regular spices.
-Yet this is a delicious curry for the lunch or dinner
+Yet this is a delicious Indian potato curry for lunch or dinner

 Potato is a versatile vegetable.
 This is a starchy vegetable and at the same time, it’s loaded with potassium and many other nutrients too.
 However, because of high carbohydrates, this is not for people who are diet conscious or on weight loss diet.

-But who can resist this versatile potato or potato-based dishes?
+But who can resist these versatile potato or potato-based dishes?
 You just limit the quantity of it.
 That’s it.
+But if you are starving for vegan potato recipes, make this quick, easy, delicious, & spicy potato curry in Indian style.

 Vegan Potato Curry in Indian Style

-This potato curry is vegan and made in Indian style i.e. no cream, no milk, no dairy product and indian spice.
+This potato curry is vegan, gluten-free, and made in Indian style i.e. no cream, no milk, no dairy product, and Indian spice.
 And Indian food is popular as the spiciest ones.
-So this curry is a red curry and spicy one.
+So this curry is red and spicy curry.

-However you can adjust the spice as per taste.
+However, you can adjust the spice as per taste.
 I love spicy food.
 And trust me this is one of the best comfort food that takes hardly 15 – 20 minutes.
-This vegan potato curry is a one pot curry recipe.
+And, this vegan potato curry is a one-pot curry recipe.

 Also, this is one of the popular curry in North Indian and East India.
 If you will move to the south and west part, there will be little change in the spices they use.
 You can also play around with ingredients available at your place bring in some other flavor to your potato curry.